mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 }
 ```

-For an endless loop, omit the condition.
+For an endless loop, omit the condition as follows:

 ```go
 for {